CSS custom properties are AMAZING. I'm going to attempt to name and roundup all the categories and strategies of custom props that I've come across.

 5. partial props #

 Prop puzzle pieces.
 Parts of a full usable prop.
-Here, brand color channels as partial props.
+Like this, brand color "channels" as partial props:

 :root {